DannyRyman/cv/cv.md

 # Daniel Ryan
-## Technical Team Lead | Solution Architect
+## Technical Team Lead | Full-stack Developer

 ---

 ### Profile

-Highly adaptable and innovative hands-on technical lead with over a decade’s experience steering state-of-the-art solutions within client-facing commercial environments; boasts an impressive client base, including FinTech, SMEs, Retail and insurance.
+Highly adaptable and innovative hands-on technical lead and Full-stack developer with over a decade’s experience steering state-of-the-art solutions within client-facing commercial environments; boasts an impressive client base, including FinTech, SMEs, Retail and insurance.

 * Extensive experience of building, leading and managing multi-disciplinary teams in the successful delivery of multiple products from discovery through to completion.
 Managed teams of various sizes, with the biggest being a team of 12 for Centrica (British Gas).
 * A very strong understanding of Lean and Agile development practices and principles.
 By studying the core theories behind the ceremonies, has an understanding of the crucial aspects of what is required to build high-performing teams that are able to deliver working software products quickly to market.